Raynnnnnnnn/KNEE-OSTEOARTHRITIS-DETECTION-AND-SEVERITY-PRIDICTION-/README.md

-# OrthoMate
+# ArthoScan Pro

-OrthoMate is a deep-learning-based web application that is capable of  KNEE OSTEOARTHRITIS DETECTION AND  SEVERITY PRIDICTION USING MACHINE LEARNING.
+ArthoScan Pro is a deep-learning-based web application that is capable of  KNEE OSTEOARTHRITIS DETECTION AND  SEVERITY PRIDICTION USING MACHINE LEARNING.

 ## Algorithms Implemented for machine learning model